Back Alley Oproar

 Back Alley Oproar is a Warner Bros.
 Merrie Melodies animated short directed by Friz Freleng.
 The short was released on March 27, 1948, and features Sylvester and Elmer Fudd.
 The title is a play on "uproar" and "opera".
 This is a rare exception for Sylvester as he wins in this cartoon.
-It is a remake of Freleng's Notes to You (1941).
+It is a remake of Freleng's Notes to You (1941), which itself would be remade in Le Quiet Squad, a short in DePatie-Freleng Enterprises' The Inspector series of shorts, of which Freleng served as a producer on all entries.

 Plot

-Sylvester does a wild musical number of "You're Just An Angel in Disguise" in Elmer's backyard inspired by Spike Jones.
+Sylvester does a wild musical number of "Angel in Disguise" in Elmer's backyard inspired by Spike Jones.

 Elmer is ready for bed, but Sylvester has other plans as he starts singing in Elmer's backyard - an exaggeration of common cat-howling disturbances.
 A series of gags play out, as Elmer tries everything up his sleeve to get rid of the pest.
 He eventually confronts Sylvester, but before Elmer can blast him with his shotgun, Sylvester sings a sweet, gentle lullaby to ease him into a deep sleep, even managing to tuck Elmer back into bed.
 However, the one-man band performance Sylvester subsequently puts on ensures this doesn't last.

 Elmer finally reaches his breaking point and fetches a crate of dynamite to get rid of Sylvester once and for all.
 Just as he lights the fuse, the dynamite explodes instantly, killing them both.
 His spirit ends up in Heaven, on a cloud ascending into space.
 Momentarily, Elmer thinks he will finally get some peace and quiet, but his relief is short-lived as Sylvester's multiple spirits ascend and soar around him, singing the sextet from Lucia di Lammermoor, while one of them steals his halo.
 Unable to cope, Elmer dives off his cloud, and a crash is heard off-screen.